 “Writers in the Schools is a national model for quality arts education with more than a decade of empirical results, helping students improve writing skills, writing self-efficacy, and standardized test scores.” - Dr. Carl Scott, University of St. Thomas

-Writers in the Schools (WITS) introduces Houston students each year to some of our nation’s most creative and talented writers.
-Our program success is verified by WITS staff as well as a third-party evaluation that has taken place since 1999.
-WITS staff, writers, and field coordinators conduct formative assessments throughout the school year of each individual classroom.
+The success of the WITS program is verified by WITS staff as well as an evaluation that has taken place since 1999.
+WITS staff, writers, and field coordinators conduct formative assessments throughout the school year of each classroom.
 WITS staff evaluates each project by observing and monitoring writers, surveying teachers and administrators mid-year and at the end of the year, reviewing student portfolios, and collecting journals from writers.
 A summative evaluation is then provided by an external evaluator.
 Our program evaluator, Dr. Carl Scott of the University of St. Thomas, evaluates the success of the WITS program using the following measurements.

 WITS IMPROVES WRITING SKILLS

 WITS compares essays in students’ pre- and post-service surveys to measure their writing skills before and after participating in the program.
 Responses are rated on a sixpoint scale and the mean of the ratings is used as the final score.
 Recent evaluations have found that both elementary and middle school students have consistently shown improvement in their writing skills as demonstrated by a change in their writing sample scores from pre- to post-test.
 Dr. Scott has found that students who complete the WITS program demonstrate improved writing skills.

 WITS ENHANCES WRITING SELF-EFFICACY